-

-• Escape from Tarkov Cheats & Hacks: Undetected Aimbot, ESP, Wallhack & Radar
+Escape from Tarkov Cheats & Hacks — Undetected Aimbot, ESP, Radar & DMA

-Tarkov's gunplay is the most complex in any competitive shooter — even more demanding than Gray Zone Warfare or Arma when it comes to ballistic modeling.
+The Escape from Tarkov aimbot in every BurgerCheats build is caliber-aware, and that matters more here than in any other shooter.
+Tarkov's gunplay is the most complex in the genre — even more demanding than Gray Zone Warfare or Arma when it comes to ballistic modeling.
 Bullets have travel time, drop over distance, lose velocity through air resistance, ricochet off angled surfaces, and fragment after penetrating flesh.
 A 7.62x39 BP round behaves completely differently from a 5.45x39 BS or a 9x19 PBP.
 The BP has higher penetration and damage but more recoil and slower muzzle velocity.
 The BS fragments more frequently but drops faster at range.
-Every caliber has its own ballistic profile, and generic aimbots that simply snap to heads without compensating for these differences will miss shots that any experienced player would notice.
+Every caliber has its own ballistic profile, and a generic Tarkov aimbot that simply snaps to heads without compensating for these differences will miss shots that any experienced player would notice.

-BurgerCheats aimbots read the loaded ammunition type in real time and adjust ballistic compensation accordingly.
+Our EFT aimbot reads the loaded ammunition type in real time and adjusts ballistic compensation accordingly.
 When you're running an MK47 Mutant loaded with 7.62x39 BP, the aimbot applies different lead and drop calculations than when you switch to an M4A1 with M855A1.
 This caliber awareness extends to every ammunition type in the game — from subsonic 9x39 SPP in a VSS Vintorez to .338 Lapua AP in a Mk-18 Mjölnir.

 Core aimbot features across all BurgerCheats EFT products: